-Up-to-date information on the holdings in Orion of the members of the Board of Directors is available at www.orion.fi/insider-register.
+Up-to-date information on the holdings in Orion of the members of the Board of Directors is available in the public Insider Register of Orion Corporation, at www.orion.fi/insider-register.

 8.3.
 Remuneration of the President and CEO and the Company's other executives